BernardOrzechowski/BernardOrzechowski.github.io/first_deck/index.md

 1. Create on the fly different linear models on the mtcars data set in R?

-2. Be able to visualize most importnat chracteristic about the linear model?
+2. Be able to visualize most importnat chracteristic about created mtcars linear model?

 3. View some plot's that visualise the goodness of the build model?